Richy-Z/Raptor-Lake-Refresh-Hackintosh/README.md

 - Intel XMP
   - Intel XMP does not cause issues.
 This can be enabled to enhance the performance of your hack.
 - ASUS AI Tweaker (BIOS Automatic Overclocking)
-  - Although untested, it should not cause any problems.
+  - For some reason, people believe that overclocking can cause issues.
+Whilst this may be true on supported systems where power is managed properly, we do not care because we're doing enough spoofing with the CPU already and we need CPUFriend to handle our power management nevertheless.
+So, maximum performance it will be!
   - *Where exactly is the AI in this lol?
 It's just a BIOS...
-I dont expect it to have any AI features.
+I don't expect it to have any AI features.
 How would you as a BIOS Vendor even implement that, and furthermore, how would American Megatrends implement it lol?*

 ## 👀 Enabling support for the RX 6900 XT
 To be documented.

+## 🧠 Fixing support for Raptor Lake (i9-14900KF)
+To be documented.
+- CPUFriend
+- Apple Industry Standard ProcessorType
+  - PlatformInfo > Generic > ProcessorType
+- CFG Lock
+- Spoofing the Processor Name and Type
+  - NVRAM >> Add >> 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102

 ## 📜 config.plist Configuration
 To be further documented.